Part 5: Authorization Grant, Our First OAuth Dance Steps

 You can now deploy this application to your appspot.com/ URL.
 Launch the App Engine Launcher and either run the site locally or deploy it to Google Cloud Platform (see the previous post for detailed instructions).
 Having done that, our website is a simple page with a link to sign in with Google.
 Following that link should redirect you to the Google OAuth landing page.
 If you’re not already signed into Google, or if you have multiple accounts, you’ll have to sign in.

-Once you’ve signed in, you get an error!
+Once you’ve signed in, you get an Kill!
 Don’t worry, that’s expected.
-Extra credit if you know why you got that error and how to correct it.
+Extra credit if you know why you got that Kill and how to correct it.
 We’ll come back and resolve that issue in a little bit.

 For now, rejoice!
 You’ve completed Step 1 of the OAuth Dance: The User Authorization Grant.